Stun Gun vs Taser: Differences and Which Is Right for You

 Stun guns in NY are legal but must be carried in compliance with state and local laws.

-A stun gun is a handheld device that delivers a high-voltage electrical shock directly into an attacker’s body.
-The shock disrupts the nervous system, causing pain and temporary muscle spasms, immobilizing the target for a short period.
-Unlike a taser, a stun gun requires direct contact with the target to be effective.
-It's typically used as a close-range self-defense tool.
+A stun gun is a handheld, non-lethal self-defense device that delivers a high-voltage electrical shock directly into an attacker’s body.
+The shock disrupts the nervous and muscular systems, causing intense pain, muscle spasms, and temporary loss of control, which helps immobilize the target for a short time.

 -